-We refer the Board to the Applicant's response submission dated the 11 January 2024, for a full analysis on how Site 4 complies with the policies and objectives of Chapter 7 - The City Centre, Urban Village and Retail.
-The following response address residual policies / objectives highlighted by Dublin City Council and key points of other submissions.
+We refer the Board in the first instance, to the Applicant's response submission dated the 11 January 2024 for a full analysis on how Site 5 complies with the policies and objectives of Chapter 7 - The City Centre, Urban Village and Retail.
+The following response address residual objectives/policies highlighted by Dublin City Council and key points of other submissions.

-We wish to note that Policy CCUV41 - New Infrastructure Development does not apply to this development as it is not an infrastructure development.
+We wish to note that policy CCUV41- New Infrastructure Development does not apply to this development as it is not an infrastructure development and policy CCUV18 - Residential Development as this development does not have any residential component.